SABS-R3/software-engineering-day1/_episodes/03-ide-notebook.md

 ## Saving and Reloading a Notebook

 We can also save the state of a notebook and reload it later.
-First, let's give our notebook a name. select the `.ipynb` title at the top of the notebook and enter a filename ending in `.ipynb`, e.g. `Inflammation.ipynb`.

 If you select `File` > `Save as...`, leave the directory option blank, then select `Save`, the notebook will be saved in the directory where you started the Jupyter notebook.

 ## Exporting a Notebook to Another Format

 You also have the option to export your notebook and save it in a different format.
 There are many formats, but include Python scripts and PDF.

-To export a PDF version of your notebook, go to `File` > `Download as` > `pdf (.pdf)`.
-This will download the notebook with a title, date, and its content (both markdown and code cells' contents).
+To export a Python version of your notebook, go to `File` > `Download as` > `Python (.py)`.
+This will download the notebook as a Python script you can run as a standalone program.

 {% include links.md %}